Michele Insanally, PhD

 Our goal is to understand the neural mechanisms that support flexible behavior.
 For example, sounds encountered in daily life are rarely neutral: you may not notice the sound of a honking horn while stuck in traffic but one heard while crossing the street might startle you.
 How do we learn to interpret what we hear and act on it?
 Specifically, we investigate how the brain constructs flexible neuronal representations during adaptive behaviors, how these behaviors are gated during learning, and how the population dynamics underlying these behaviors is disrupted in hearing disorders.
 We study rodents to leverage advanced genetic tools for probing neural circuits and their ability to quickly learn complex behavioral paradigms.
 By incorporating a wide range of techniques – behavioral paradigms, neural recordings, computational modeling, circuit mapping, and optogenetics -we seek to identify neural coding principles underlying perceptual flexibility in large-scale auditory networks.

-Representative Publications
+Recent Publications

 Insanally MN, Carcea I, Field R, Rodgers C, DePasquale B, Rajan K, DeWeese M, Albanna BF & Froemke RC.
 (2019) Spike-timing-dependent ensemble encoding by non-classically responsive cortical neurons. eLife 2019;8: e42409

 Insanally MN & Froemke RC.
 (2019) Developmental cortical plasticity in the central auditory system.
-Oxford Handbook of Developmental Neural Plasticity, Oxford University Press.
+Oxford Handbook of Developmental Neural Plasticity, Oxford University Press

 Ebbesen C, Insanally MN, Kopec C, Murakami M, Saiki A & Erlich J. (2018) More than just a “motor”: Recent surprises from frontal cortex.
 Journal of Neuroscience, 38(44): 9402-9413.